gvisoc/pdf_dir/README.md

 # pdf_dir.sh
 This is is a bash script over `pandoc` that converts all files in a directory, matching an extension, into PDF.

+The output directory is the same directory where the original documents are found.

 Optionally, a markdown parser can be applied.

 ## Usage
 - Install `pandoc` and the relevant extensions for it to be able to write PDF your system.
 It is usually a TeX/LaTeX distribution (e.g.: BasicTeX on Mac).
 Check [pandoc](https://pandoc.org/installing.html) for options on this.